GlitchEnzo/NuGetForUnity/README.md

 </configuration>
 ```

+### Storing credentials outside of the project `NuGet.config` file

+When using a custom NuGet server that requires a `UserName` and a `Password`, you probably wouldn't store it in the `NuGet.config` file that is stored in the Unity Project as it will be committed to source control.
+Therefore, we support loading the `packageSourceCredentials` section from the system or user-specific `nuget.config` file.
+The storage location of the system or user-specific `nuget.config` files are documented at [Microsoft's NuGet Configuration](https://learn.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior) (e.g., on Windows `%AppData%\NuGet\NuGet.Config`).

 ## Disable automatic referencing of assemblies

 To disable the automatic referencing of assemblies of a NuGet package you can set the `autoReferenced` attribute of a package inside the `packages.config` to `false`. _Currently this setting is not available from UI._